vacp2p/vac.dev/research-areas.md

 ## Censorship resistance

-Censorship resistance at all layers of the stack, including obfuscated transports, running in hostile environments, etc.
+Censorship resistance at all layers of the stack, including obfuscated transports and running in hostile environments.

 ## Identity/Trust